Quartz/ark/README.md

 ## Sourcing the data

-This script will download all the Ark data, for all three monitor teams, for every day in March of 2014.
+This script uses data from CAIDA's [Ark IPv4 Routed /24 Topology Dataset](http://www.caida.org/data/active/ipv4_routed_24_topology_dataset.xml).
+The following script will will download all data, for all three monitoring teams, for every day in March of 2014.
 Caution: **This is 87GB of data**.
+The script can be stopped and started without starting over.

 ```
 ./fetch.sh